MicrosoftDocs/learn/learn-pr/azure/control-network-traffic-flow-with-routes/includes/2-azure-virtual-network-route.md

 When creating user-defined routes, you can specify these next hop types:

-- **Virtual appliance** - A virtual appliance is typically a firewall device used to analyze or filter traffic that is entering or leaving your network.
+- **Virtual appliance**: A virtual appliance is typically a firewall device used to analyze or filter traffic that is entering or leaving your network.
 You can specify the private IP address of a NIC attached to a virtual machine so that IP forwarding can be enabled.
 Or you can provide the private IP address of an internal load balancer.
-- **Virtual network gateway** - Use to indicate when you want routes for a specific address to be routed to a virtual network gateway.
+- **Virtual network gateway**: Use to indicate when you want routes for a specific address to be routed to a virtual network gateway.
 The virtual network gateway is specified as a VPN for the next hop type.
-- **Virtual network** - Use to override the default system route within a virtual network.
+- **Virtual network**: Use to override the default system route within a virtual network.
-- **Internet** - Use to route traffic to a specified address prefix that is routed to the internet.
+- **Internet**: Use to route traffic to a specified address prefix that is routed to the internet.
-- **None** - Use to drop traffic sent to a specified address prefix.
+- **None**: Use to drop traffic sent to a specified address prefix.

 With user-defined routes, you can't specify the next hop type **VirtualNetworkServiceEndpoint**, which indicates virtual network peering.